esitarski/CrossMgr/README.md

 Welcome to Cross Manager.
 Cross Manager is software used to score bike races.
 It has many features including support for RFID chip readers.
 Full documentation is in the CrossMgrHtml directory or under Help in the application.

+The software consists of a set of executables.
+For Cyclocross, MTB CX, TimeTrial, Road and Criterium races, you will need:

+* CrossMgr
+* CrossMgrImpinj or CrossMgrAlien if you plan to use an RFID reader.
+* SeriesMgr if you plan to score a series of races.

+If you are scoring Track races you will need:

+* PointsRaceMgr - for scoring races with intermediate sprints and Laps gained/lost.
+* SprintMgr - for Track sprint races as well as MTB (4x, eliminator, etc.)

 ## System Requirements

-CrossMgr is a cross platform application written in Python and compiled into machine code.
+All applications are written in Python and compiled into machine code.
 Builds are made available for Windows, MacOSX, and Linux.
 In order to publish results, an internet connect is required.

 The minimum system requires are as follows: